maziac/DeZog/documentation/ReverseEngineeringUsage.md

 ## Delta Search

-The idea behind the delta search is to search the memory for strings that are not ASCII encoded.
+The idea behind delta search is to search memory for strings that are not ASCII encoded.
-The only assumption done is that the characters are in a standard order.
+The only assumption made is that the characters are in a standard order.

-For a delta search you enter a string with minimum 2 characters.
+For a delta search, enter a string of at least 2 characters.
 Then the deltas between the characters are taken and the memory is searched for a sequence with the same deltas.

 Example: